 Means of road transport in India

-- The primary mode of transportation in the villages of India
+- The primary mode of transportation in the villages of India is the bullock cart.

 - Approximately two crore bullock carts are in use in India